-Two years ago I remember sitting with a dear friend at a coffee shop table in the aftermath of my father’s sudden passing.
+Four years ago I remember sitting with a dear friend at a coffee shop table in the aftermath of my father’s sudden passing.
 In response to my quivering voice and my tear-weary eyes and my obvious shell shock, she assured me that this debilitating sadness; this ironic combination of searing pain and complete numbness was going to give me a layer of compassion for hurting people that I’d never had before.
 It was an understanding, she said, that I simply couldn’t have had without walking through the Grief Valley.
 She was right, though I would have gladly acquired this empathy in a million other ways.

 Since that day I’ve realized that Grief doesn’t just visit you for a horrible, yet temporary holiday.
 It moves in, puts down roots—and it never leaves.
 Yes as time passes, eventually the tidal waves subside for longer periods, but they inevitably come crashing in again without notice, when you are least prepared.
 With no warning they devastate the landscape of your heart all over again, leaving you bruised and breathless and needing to rebuild once more.